TheEmidee/UESVONavigation/README.md

 ## Pathfinder Helper Actor

 There is a Pathfinding helper actor which adds visualizations of the steps used by the pathfinding algorithm in the navigation data.
-That helps to understand all the paths the algorithm explore before reaching the destination.
+That helps to understand all the paths the algorithm explores before reaching the destination.
 It also prints out informations about the path, such as the number of visited nodes, to help you choose the best options.

 # Limitations

 There are currently a few limitations to the plug-in which may be addressed in the future:

 * Although the navigation data is generated asynchronously, it's done on one thread only.
 Given the nature of the data (in an octree), it is possible to split the workload in 8.
-* No support of level streaming.
+* No support for level streaming.
 It's supported in the navigation system and with the 2d navmesh, but not in this plugin currently.
 Though there are plans to support it, it won't be possible to connect multiple octrees together to make an actor move from one to another.
 * No smoothing of the generated paths by the pathfinding algorithms.
 It should be possible to use an algorithm such as [Centripetal Catmull–Rom spline](https://www.wikiwand.com/en/Centripetal_Catmull%E2%80%93Rom_spline).
 * Detection of the occluded voxels is currently done using the physics engine overlap detection.
 It should be possible to do this asynchronously, or do like with the Recast implementation: store a representation of all the triangles in the scene in a buffer, and check overlap collisions on the CPU in one of the threads generating the data.